Army Vs. Civilian Workouts

-Army fitness workouts are very different compared to the workouts performed by the average person in the gym.
+Army workouts are very different compared to the workouts performed by the average person in the gym.
 The rating scale for physical fitness also referred to as the APFT (Army Physical Fitness Test) scale is a method to determine upper body, abdominal, and cardiovascular fitness.

 The push up test, the sit-up test, and the 2-mile run are three separate scores that are added together for a final score.
 Basic training soldiers are required to score 180 or more to fulfill the physical requirements.